-Category of Identified Barrier Processes required Status Barrier/Compliance item for Improvement 2010 Customer Service: Training & Education (mandatory requirement) All Staff need to understand the Customer Service Standards and the Accessibility for Ontarians.
-Education and Training 3 E-learning modules have been created as mandatory Accessibility Training for all new staff members.
-The modules are Accessible Customer Service, Disability and the Ontario Human Rights Code and the Integrated Accessible Standard Regulation.
-All staff members have been training on Accessible Customer Service, Disability and the Ontario Human Rights Code and the IASR.
-All new staff members are required to complete this training upon hire.
-The Accessibility Committee determines accessibility initiatives and associated training on a yearly basis.
-2010 Customer Service: Policy must be posted publically (2010) and Policies are reviewed on annual basis by all CORP II-i 150 Providing of Barrier Free Environmen Policy available in alternative formats by Jan 2013 stakeholders.
-Policies are available in alternative & CORP II-i 151 Accessible Formats (mandatory requirement) formats.
-They have become part of the mandatory training requirements for all staff.
-For new-hires, Corporate Welcome Program covers these two policies.
-On an annual basis, the policies are reviewed to ensure they remain current. developed and part of ongoing mandatory education for all staff.
-Polices are available upon request in accessible format.
-Customer Service: Review & Revision of Policy on Annual basis.
-Policies are tracked for annual review using Ongoing Policy approval dates.
-2010 Customer Service: File Accessibility Report by Dec 31 st , 2010 (mandatory requirement) Completed
+Category of Identified Barrier Processes required Status

+Barrier/Compliance item for Improvement

+2010 Customer Service: All Staff need to Education and Training All staff members have

+Training & Education understand the Customer 3 E-learning modules have been training on

+Service Standards and the been created as mandatory Accessible Customer

+(mandatory requirement) Accessibility for Ontarians.
+Accessibility Training for all Service, Disability and

+new staff members.
+The the Ontario Human

+modules are Accessible Rights Code and the

+Customer Service, Disability IASR.
+All new staff

+and the Ontario Human members are required

+Rights Code and the to complete this training

+Integrated Accessible upon hire.
+The

+Standard Regulation.
+Accessibility Committee

+determines accessibility

+initiatives and

+associated training on a

+2010 Customer Service: Policy must be posted Policies are reviewed on yearly basis.
+CORP II-i 150 Providing a

+2010 Customer Service. publically (2010) and annual basis by all Barrier Free Environment

+Policy available in alternative stakeholders.
+Policies are & CORP II-i 151

+Folicy formats by Jan 2013 available in alternative Accessible Formats

+(mandatory requirement) Torrilats by Jan 2013 formats.
+They have become developed and part of

+(mandatory requirement) part of the mandatory ongoing mandatory

+training requirements for all education for all staff.

+staff.
+For new-hires, Polices are available

+Corporate Welcome upon request in

+Program covers these two accessible format.

+policies.
+On an annual basis,

+the policies are reviewed to

+ensure they remain current.

+Customer Service: Review & Revision of Policies are tracked for Ongoing

+Policy on Annual basis. annual review using - -

+Policy approval dates.

+2010 Customer Service: Completed

+File Accessibility Report by

+Dec 31 st , 2010

+(mandatory requirement)